Key Court Cases

 MK v Government of HKSAR

-The court rules against same-sex civil partnership and same-sex marriage.
+The court ruled against same-sex civil partnership and same-sex marriage.

 2020